yc-zh/WSVM/README.md

 Download the dataset from the following link: [Tongue Image Dataset](https://www.kaggle.com/datasets/clearhanhui/biyesheji?resource=download) and put it in the `data/tongue` directory.

 ### Pretrained Model
-The pre-trained model weights can be downloaded from the following link: [Pre-trained model](https://pan.baidu.com/s/1zqb08naP0RPqqfSXfkB2EA) and put it in the `vit_weights` directory.
+The pre-trained model weights are based on the [deep-learning-for-image-processing](https://github.com/WZMIAOMIAO/deep-learning-for-image-processing).
+The weights can be downloaded from the following link: [Pre-trained model](https://pan.baidu.com/s/1zqb08naP0RPqqfSXfkB2EA) and put it in the `vit_weights` directory.
+The extraction code is `eu9f`.

 ## Getting Started
 ### Training the Model